NathanDWalsh/els/README.md

 WIP

-ELS (Extract-Load-Spec): versatile tool for loading data.
+ELS (Extract-Load-Spec): flexible system for loading data.

-Some features:

 - cli
-- python library for pandas integration
+- library for pandas integration
-- supports non-contextual transformations
+- non-contextual transformations
-- supports yaml configurations to save and share transformations
+- yaml schema to build, save and share transformations
-- tested on Linux, Windows, and MacOS
+- Linux, Windows, and MacOS
-- small to meduim data friendly
 - design focus on ease-of-use and flexibility

 ## Install